-Since April 2009, more than one hundred thousand people have successfully completed our Whole30® program with amazing results.
+Since April 2009, millions of people have successfully completed our Whole30 program with amazing results.
 Here are the official program “rules.”
 For in-depth information about the program, recipes, and success strategies, refer to our New York Times bestselling book, The Whole30.

 The Whole30 Program Rules